Get E-Book

 libuv write requests

-Those owners move at different speeds.
-Node can accept many chunks from JavaScript, then feed them into libuv writes.
-The OS can accept some bytes into the send buffer and leave the rest pending.
+Those owners move at their own pace.
+Node can accept chunks from JavaScript, then feed them into libuv writes.
+The OS can accept some bytes into the send buffer and leave more work pending.
 TCP can send some byte ranges while holding others because the peer receive window or congestion state limits progress.

 kernel TCP receive buffer